buddhist-uni/buddhist-uni.github.io/_content/essays/world-buddhist-missionary-tour_mahasi.md

 course: burmese
 tags:
   - view
+  - nibbana
 year: 1995
 month: jun
 pages: 12
 ---

-> I urge you to meditate beforehand, i.e., before you come across old age, sickness and death, as it is the very time you should make effort to practise Vipassanā insight meditation.
-I mean you should make full use of time so that you can get one of the said five advantages delivered by Buddha for your own sake.
+> I urge you to meditate beforehand, i.e., before you come across old age, sickness and death

-The brief talk given by Venerable Mahasi Sayadaw discusses the teachings of Vipassana meditation and the importance of Dhamma Thiti Ñāṇa and Nibbāna Ñāna.
-It emphasizes the precepts and practicing meditation to eliminate mental defilements (kilesās), attain wisdom, and ultimately reach nibbāna, which is liberation from the cycle of suffering.These talks were given on the [World Buddhist Missionary Tour](http://www.myanmarnet.net/nibbana/mahatour.htm).
+Six brief talks given by Venerable Mahasi Sayadaw in 1952 around Asia on the path to Nibbana while on a tour sponsored by the newly-independent
+Burmese government to drum up support for its then-upcoming [Sixth Council](https://en.wikipedia.org/wiki/Sixth_Buddhist_council).